 - 45. We will raise awareness of our affordable banking products and services such as basic, low, or no fee accounts, including that you may be eligible if you have a government concession card. - 46.
-We will give you information that is easily accessible about accounts that have low, or no, standard fees and charges. - 47.
-We will offer you a basic, low, or no fee account if you ask for one and we determine that you are eligible for one. - Training for staff about customers eligible for basic, low, or no, fee accounts - 48.
-We will train our staff to help them to recognise a customer, or potential customer that may qualify for a basic, low, or no fee account.
+We will give you information that is easily accessible about accounts that have low, or no, standard fees and charges.

+Special features for basic, low or no-fee accounts for eligible customers

+47. If you are an eligible customer and you ask for a basic account, or a low or no fee